Patrick Adams (musician): Career

 He was known primarily for his production, songwriting and engineering work on the New York-based Salsoul Records, Prelude Records and major record labels as well as his associations with various recording artists such as Black Ivory (1970s), Inner Life, Jocelyn Brown, Loleatta Holloway, R. Kelly, Leroy Burgess, Caress, The Universal Robot Band, Logg, Phreek, and Musique.
 In addition, Adams worked with hip-hop, R&B and dance/club acts such as Coolio, Cathy Dennis, Keith Sweat, Teddy Riley, R. Kelly, Eric B. & Rakim, Salt-N-Pepa, Shades of Love, and together with Gregory Carmichael at the studio-based disco unit Bumblebee Unlimited, the producer of Lady bug in 1978.

 He owned and operated PAPMUS (Patrick Adams Productions Music) in New York City.

 Personal life

-Adams was one of three children born in Harlem, New York to Fince and Rose Adams; his father was a merchant seaman.
+Adams was one of three children born in Harlem, New York to Finance and Rose Adams; his father was a merchant seaman.
 He had two natural children; two daughters (C. Joi Sanchez and Tira Adams) and a step-son (Malcolm A. Holmes), though he never married.
 Adams died on June 12, 2022, in Manhattan, from cancer, at age 72.